johnhckuo/Oraclize-Tutorial/README.md

 If you are currently using private chain, you need to use the Ethereum-Bridge API, which is a log listener listens to the oraclize query from private chain and connect to oraclize service.
 The following list the steps of using Ethereum-Bridge:
 + Download the repository of Ethereum-Bridge by using `git clone https://github.com/oraclize/ethereum-bridge`, and execute `npm install` in the nodejs folder.
 + Unlock certain account (in this example we will use acoounts[0]) by using `geth --unclock 0`, and execute `node bridge -H localhost:8545 -a 0`. (make sure the account you unlock matches the account input to the bridge)
 + The bridge will automatically deploys the Oraclize Address Resolver (OAR) and the Oraclize Connector in the private chain, which interface your contract with the Oraclize service.
-Please note: your contract shouldn't be deployed with the same address used by the Ethereum Bridge (in this example the address 0).
+Please note that your contract shouldn't be deployed with the same address used by the Ethereum Bridge (in this example the address 0).

 ## Scheduler
 Since smart contract can only be triggered by transaction, it is hard to have code executed in a specified timestamp.
 However, there are already some solutions to this issue, for instance, the Ethereum Alarm Clock service.
-This part we are gonna use Oraclize as a scheduler instead of an oracle.
+This part we are gonna use Oraclize as a scheduler instead of the alarm clock service.
 How ?
 The following example will show you
 ```javascript
 import "dev.oraclize.it/api.sol";
 contract YoutubeViews is usingOraclize {